Pledge of ‘zero tolerance’ on gender violence in wake of Ashling Murphy murder

 Gardaí are still hunting for the killer of Ms Murphy, a 23-year-old teacher who was found dead after going for a run on the banks of the Grand Canal in Tullamore.

-The murder has caused widespread anger and shock in Ireland and beyond, with tens of thousands of people attending vigils in recent days to remember Ms Murphy.
+The murder has caused widespread anger and shock in Ireland and beyond, with tens of thousands of people attending vigils in Cork and around the country in recent days to remember Ms Murphy.

 Her funeral will take place on Tuesday at St Brigid’s Church, Mountbolus, in Co Offaly.